14dstcyr/matplotlib-for-wmnlp/README.md

 * Data plotted as described by the question (1 pt)
 * Plot contains required elements (title, axis labels, axis titles, legend if required)

+# Answers to questions were made and charts created
+### Made some color changes to the charts for better contrast